jefrajames/jnoslqdemo/README.md

 ## Conclusion

-JNoSQL seems to be a good solution and a strong basis for a new Jakarta EE specification.
+JNoSQL seems to be a promising solution and a strong basis for a new Jakarta EE specification.
 It would deserve a better documentation and more examples to facilitate the first experience.

 I hope that this small example will enable you to discover JNoSQL and to make the proper decision when choosing between a Repository and a Template.